 If you are interested in donating to the Stringmania Scholarship Fund and helping us support players who would otherwise find it difficult to attend, please get in touch via email@example.com.
 We will publicly acknowledge your donation or keep it anonymous as you wish.

 We are proud that in 2019 we were able to award a grand total of 24 partial scholarships to musicians of all ages and levels from every state and mainland territory in Australia.

 Partial scholarships are awarded on the basis of financial need and demonstrated interest in expanding the reach of traditional music in all its guises.
 Travel expenses and costs incurred by having multiple family members attend the camp are considered.
 You need not be an accomplished musician to apply; awards are made to applicants of all ages and abilities to assist with camp costs and provide an opportunity for musical growth the may not otherwise have been possible.
-All applications are considered, and all applicants will be notified by June 15.
+All applications are considered, and all applicants will now be notified by July 15.

-Scholarship recipients are encouraged (although not required) to perform for the assembled camp at times throughout the week.
-You can choose to play solo or in combination with other scholarship students, campers or instructors.
-Scholarship recipients may also meet periodically during the week to plan events and assist with various camp needs.
+Scholarship recipients are encouraged (although not required) to perform for the assembled camp at various times throughout the week.
+You can choose to play solo or in combination with other scholarship recipients, campers or instructors.
+Scholarship awardees may also meet periodically during the week to plan events and assist with various camp needs.